BaffourAdu/bboampong/content/task-scheduling(cron)-in-laravel-5/index.md

 For example, you could set a CRON job to backup your databases or data, update your system with the latest security patches, check your disk space usage, send emails and more.
 A more practical example will be a large SaaS application that selects 10 random customers every hour during the weekend and offers them a discount.
 Creating a job or a script for sending the discount can be pretty easy but we need a way to run it every hour and only on weekends.
 That’s where CRON comes in handy.

-You communicate with this scheduling daemon using **_crontab files_**.
+You communicate with this scheduling daemon using `crontab files`.
 Crontab (CRON table) is a text file that specifies the schedule of CRON Jobs.
-Although you can edit the user crontab files manually, it is recommended to use the “**_crontab_**” command.
+Although you can edit the user crontab files manually, it is recommended to use the `crontab` command.

 > If you are a geek like me and want to know more about CRON Jobs such as the cronjob syntax and many more, read more [_here_](https://linuxize.com/post/scheduling-cron-jobs-with-crontab/).
 You can use a tool like [_crontab.guru_](https://crontab.guru/) for advanced use-cases and a better understanding of how your scheduled tasks are going to run.